asegs/fever-lang/README.md

 It works normally in a lot of ways.
 Arithmetic and all should just work.
 However, order of operations simply isn't respected.
 Sorry, use parentheses.
 Expressions are just evaluated in order.

-You can run it by cloning this repo and running `node interpreter.js` in the directory.
-Please note that this REPL is not up to spec yet and may have some rather offensive behavior.
+You can run it by cloning this repo and running `node fever.js` in the directory.
+As arguments you may pass in additional Fever files to be run and loaded into scope in order, such as `node fever.js examples/std.fv`.

 ```js
 1 + 2 //3